top of page

 Future you will care about long term positioning more than short term money.

-Step 5: Network Without Making It Weird
+6. Network Without Making It Weird

 Networking does not mean awkwardly asking for favours.